 - Exception: no Education transfer courses are permitted in Post-Diploma B.F.A./B.Ed.
-(Art or Drama) and Post-Diploma B.Mus./B.Ed. - Courses designated in the Alberta Transfer Guide as an Education Foundation will meet the Education Foundation requirement at the University of Lethbridge.

-- Other Education transfer courses may be used to fulfill Education electives; contact Student Program Services for more information on your specific program. - Once admitted to a program, students must request visiting student authorization to take university level courses elsewhere.
+(Art or Drama) and Post-Diploma B.Mus./B.Ed. - Courses designated in the Alberta Transfer Guide as an Education Foundation will meet the Education Foundation requirement at the University of Lethbridge. - Other Education transfer courses, including Education transfer courses at the 2xxx level, may be used to fulfill Education electives; contact Student Program Services for more information on your specific program. - Once admitted to a program, students must request visiting student authorization to take university level courses elsewhere.
 Contact Student Program Services for applicable deadlines and information pertaining to residence requirements.